Moonshooters/slate/source/includes/_audiences.md

 websites | This is the website.
 It should be either a bare domain (like `google.com`) or a properly formed URL (like `https://www.google.com`).
 Include multiple websites by separating them with a comma. industries | This is the industry category.
 It must match one or of the industry categories below.
 It must be an exact match.
 If you include both industries and websites, industries will be ignored. titles | This is the title category.
 It must match one or of the title categories below.
-It must be an exact match. page | Optional integer to get another page of results (10 returned per page, so max of 10 credits consumed per page response).
+It must be an exact match. tld | (optional) This is the top-level domain constraint that will only return employees whose TLD matches the country in the table below.
+You may only include one tld parameter per query. page | Optional integer to get another page of results (10 returned per page, so max of 10 credits consumed per page response).

 ### Title Categories